Undergraduate Degree Students

 Prior to fall 1988, the College awarded credit on a quarter hour basis.
 In fall 1988, the quarter hours earned were converted to semester hours.
 One semester hour of credit is equivalent to one and one-half quarter hours.

 Credit may be granted for courses completed at other institutions of higher education.
 Decisions concerning transfer work are based on (1) equivalence of course content and level of instruction to that provided by Columbia State and (2) appropriateness and applicability of credit to the student's program at Columbia State.
 Refer to Columbia State Policy No. 02:19:00 Transfer Credit for complete information.

 Once students are admitted to Columbia State, transcripts are evaluated and transfer credit is assigned.
 After students receive their acceptance letter, they can review information regarding the awarding of transfer credit by logging into their myChargerNet account and clicking on "View Transcript" to see their academic transcript.

-For coursework completed but not already approved as equivalent, such as coursework at non-regionally accredited institutions, additional information will be required to evaluate the credit.
-The student must provide a copy of the course description or syllabus of the course to the Records Office.
+The student must provide a copy of the course description or syllabus of the course and attach to the Course Substitution Form or Request to Grant Credit from Non-Regionally Accredited Institution Form.
+It is the student's responsibility to make the case that the coursework meets the criteria outlined in the Policy Section prior to submission of this form.
+If denied, the request will ne be reevaluated.
 If approved the classes are posted as transfer credit on the student's record.
 The student will receive notice as to the outcome of the request.